hitsfm/FOS-PHP/README.md

 *Web server with at lease PHP5. file:// protocal not supported.
 Sorry not my rule.
 It's a web browser thing.
+*Server app handlers need to be properly setup for .wasm *Flatfile no database
 *Lots of time to build new FOS Windows!